solidsnake1298/Arc-Encoding-Automator/README.md

 # Requirements
 - Linux kernel 6.2+.
-- ffmpeg, but tested with Jellyfin-ffmpeg6.0.1, symlinked to /usr/bin.
+- ffmpeg, but tested with Jellyfin-ffmpeg 6.0.1, symlinked to /usr/bin.
-- Intel GPU with AV1 encoding support.
+- Intel Arc GPU.
+May work with Meteor Lake Intel CPUs, but will require kernel 6.7 and newer.
 - dovi_tool installed to /usr/bin - https://github.com/quietvoid/dovi_tool
 - jq - Available in most package repos.
 - bc - Available in most package repos.